GridProtectionAlliance/go2cs/docs/README.md

 Currently, work to improve code conversions is progressing by walking through each of the [behavioral testing](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Tests/Behavioral) projects.
 Iterating through each of these simple use cases improves overall automated code conversion quality.

-As a new conversion strategy to cover various code use cases and improve automated code conversion reliability, sets of common Go sample code have been manually converted to C# using the current [C# Go Library](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/).
+Sets of common Go sample code have been manually converted to C# using the current [C# Go Library](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/).
 As an example, all relevant code samples from the "[Tour of Go](https://tour.golang.org/welcome/1)" have been converted to C#, [see converted code](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/).
 Ultimately would like to see this in head-to-head mode using [Try .NET](https://github.com/dotnet/try), for example:
 ![go2cs](images/HeadToHead-Small.png)
 Currently converted code will not execute with latest release of Try .NET (see [posted issue](https://github.com/dotnet/try/issues/859)).
 Will be watching for an update.

 As releases are made for updated `go2cs` executables, this will also include updates to pre-converted [Go Standard Library libraries for reference from NuGet](https://www.nuget.org/packages?q=%22package+in+.NET+for+use+with+go2cs%22).

-Before posting an issue for usage related questions consider using the [go2cs discussions forum](https://discussions.gridprotectionalliance.org/c/gpa-products/Golang-to-C-Converter/).

 ## Testing